downloadpgm/zepp_spark_client_yarn_cluster_dockerized/README.md

 ## Shell Scripts Inside

-> run_hadoop.sh
+> run_zeppl.sh

-Sets up the environment for the YARN cluster by executing the following steps :
+Sets up the environment for Zeppelin to get started by executing the following steps :
-- sets environment variables for HADOOP and YARN
+- sets environment variables for JAVA and ZEPPELIN
-- starts the SSH service and scans the slave nodes for passwordless SSH
+- starts the SSH service for passwordless SSH
-- copies the Hadoop configuration files to slave nodes
-- initializes the HDFS filesystem
-- starts Hadoop Name node and Data nodes
-- starts YARN Resource and Node managers
+- starts Zeppelin daemon

-> create_conf_files.sh

-Creates the following Hadoop files $HADOOP/etc/hadoop directory :
-- core-site.xml
-- hdfs-site.xml
-- mapred-site.xml
-- yarn-site.xml
-- hadoop-env.sh

 ## Initial Steps on Docker Swarm